 You will come across different grades and types of fuel in foreign lands.
 Don't get into a flap.
 A few rules and a little clear thinking will keep you on the right track.

 There is a range of ignition timing within which your engine will run.
-Retard it too much and it will run too hot, advance it too much and the fuel will detonate causing a ‘knock’.
+Retard it too much, and it will run too hot, advance it too much and the fuel will detonate causing a 'knock'.
 Both conditions can lead to engine failure.
-So the idea is to keep the ignition timing within these parameters (that’s the easy bit) whilst trying get the most power from the given fuel in the prevailing conditions.
+So the idea is to keep the ignition timing within these parameters (that's the easy bit) while trying to get the most power from the given fuel in the prevailing conditions.
 The changeable factors are octane, heat and altitude.

 When we rallied through Brazil on the 2013 Great South American Challenge, there was some anxiety about fuel containing ethanol.
 The concern was that it would act as a cleaning agent, releasing old fuel-system deposits that would then bung everything up.
 We also worried that it might rot rubber pipes.
 Such fears were based on internet searches that all led back to American boating forums, where folks described problems with leisure boats that were left with fuel in their tanks for long periods.
 Similar concerns have been expressed by classic car publications in the UK, as the amount of ethanol in fuel has been increased.
 In fact, we had no problems with ethanol in Brazil.